-I study the dynamics of drought and its implications for agriculture and food security using remote sensing observations and model simulations.
-I am currently a PhD student at Columbia University in the Department of Earth and Environmental Sciences.
+I study the dynamics of climate variability and its relation to food security using remote sensing observations and model simulations.
+I am currently a PhD candidate at Columbia University in the Department of Earth and Environmental Sciences working with Richard Seager, Walter Baethgen and Mark Cane.
 For more information on my professional activities and my research see my Publications page, Google Scholar, or download my CV.

 PhD student | Ocean & Climate Physics

 Lamont Doherty Earth Observatory